 This line has its origin in the 1940s and 1950s, when East Germany was separated from West Germany.
 These dogs were bred not for their appearance, but rather for their workability.
-In East Germany, breeding of these dogs was heavily regulated, to ensure that large, strong dogs were the result.
-The focus on ensuring clean genetics and an obedient, loyal temperament created a very “pure” lines of dogs.
+In East Germany, breeding these dogs was heavily regulated, to ensure that large, strong dogs were the result.
+The focus on ensuring clean genetics and an obedient, loyal temperament created very “pure” lines of dogs.

 The East German working lines are usually darkly colored—black or sable mottled with brown—and have more wolfish features that dogs bred for show.
 They also have longer back legs and a more stereotypical “dog” gait, instead of the flying trot so typical of show dogs.
-This is one of the German shepherd breed types that individuals looking for a sturdy working dog will usually turn t, though they can also make great family pets with the right training.
+This is one of the German Shepherd breed types that individuals looking for a sturdy working dog will usually turn to, though they can also make great family pets with the right training.
 Because they are bred for their working drive, however, it is usually best to make sure they have plenty of activities or they will become bored and potentially destructive.

 Czech Working Lines

-These dogs are definitely the most wolfish among their cousins.
-With coloration and body style that varies drastically from the show lines of American, Canada, and Germany, these dogs were bred specifically to patrol the Czech border before the Iron Curtain fell.
+Czech German Shepherds are definitely the most wolfish among their cousins.
+With coloration and body style that varies drastically from the show lines of America, Canada, and Germany, these dogs were bred specifically to patrol the Czech border before the Iron Curtain fell.
 One single kennel in Czechoslovakia was responsible for creating these dogs, that focused specifically on agility, working drive, and trainable temperament.

 Which Line Should I Choose?